 the Lurline, which were pretty fancy boats in those days.

-FRANK: According to Irwin Porges' biography, Edgar Rice Burroughs:
+FRANK: According to Irwin Porges' biography, Edgar

+in Hollywood.
 Is that true?

 LEE: Well, no, it isn't really.
 It makes a great story,

 but both my sister and I were water rats from the beginning.
 We always

 had a pool and I don't think we really had any formal swimming lessons,

 except maybe at a weekend camp or something like that.
 We just were in

 the water all the time.
 I can't say that either I or my sister were taught

 to swim by Johnny Weissmuller.
 That would have been nice!
 I don't know

 where Irwin got that.
 He interviewed mother right on that couch where you're

 sitting now.
 He spent a whole day here.
 But, no. That's the answer.

 FRANK: Where you present when Irwin Porges interviewed

 LEE: Yes, I was here.
 I didn't spend a great deal of time

 FRANK: Did you ever meet Johnny Weissmuller?

 LEE: Oh, yes.
 I ran into him once in awhile.
-There would be a reception,
+There would

-thing.
+that type of thing.
 But not too often.

 FRANK: Did you like Johnny Weissmuller's film portrayals

 LEE: Yes.
 I felt that he was - I think many people felt

 FRANK: Did you ever meet Maureen O'Sullivan?